 How do I get to be in the Fringe?

-Most Bath Fringe shows are self-promoting under the Fringe banner, or promoted by Bath venues: we actually do only a few core bookings ourselves (under 10% of this programme).
+Most Bath Fringe shows are self-promoting under the Fringe banner, or promoted by Bath venues: we actually do only a few core bookings ourselves (under 5% of this programme).
 Although we are always interested in receiving details about new shows, theatre companies, unusual cabaret & street acts, music of all sorts, and anything else you see or don’t see in our programme, we can only use a very small part of the material we get sent.
-We are not programming a music venue this year, though there will be some Fringe promotions at other venues.
+We are not programming a music venue this year, though there may be some Fringe promotions at other venues.
 Programming is mostly done from December to February but it’s not impossible for there to be spaces nearer the festival time itself.
 NB: our office isn’t regularly staffed over the summer, we have to do other work then, and it’s always best to EMail rather than phone or post.
 Facebook messages & tweets aren’t ideal for that either.